sadoway7/cclist-a/code-review-notes.md

     *   Modify `table-handlers.js` to send AJAX requests for edit and delete actions.
     *   Update `update-product.php` to handle the edit AJAX request (add nonce verification).
-    *   Create a new PHP file (e.g., `delete-product.php`) to handle the delete AJAX request. xxx
+    *   Create a new PHP file (e.g., `delete-product.php`) to handle the delete AJAX request.
+4.  **Implement AJAX for "Duplicate Product":**
+    *   Modify `table-handlers.js` to send AJAX requests for duplicate action.
+    *   Create a new PHP file (e.g., `duplicate-product.php`) to handle the duplicate AJAX request.

-4.  **Implement AJAX for "Add Product":**
+5.  **Implement AJAX for "Add Product":**
     *   Modify `ProductForm.php` and `admin-page.php` to handle form submission via AJAX.
     *   Remove the redirect after adding a product.

-5.  **Implement AJAX for "Import Data":**
+6.  **Implement AJAX for "Import Data":**
      * Modify `admin/admin-page.php` to remove redirect.

-6.  **AJAX URL:**
+7.  **AJAX URL:**
     *   Use a WordPress function (e.g., `admin_url('admin-ajax.php')`) to generate the AJAX URL in `table-handlers.js`.

 ## Detailed Changes

 ### `admin/admin-page.php`

--   **Redirects after form submissions:** The redirects after adding, deleting, or importing products should be replaced with AJAX submissions for a better user experience (especially with the modal for adding products).
+*   **Redirects after form submissions:** The redirects after adding, deleting, or importing products should be replaced with AJAX submissions for a better user experience (especially with the modal for adding products).
--   **Missing nonce fields:** The edit, delete, and duplicate forms in the product table are missing nonce fields for CSRF protection.
+*   **Missing nonce fields:** The edit, delete, and duplicate forms in the product table are missing nonce fields for CSRF protection.
 This is a security vulnerability.

 ### `admin/components/forms/ProductForm.php`